Disley railway station: Service

+Trains

+The station is usually served by class 150 and class 156 diesel multiple units.

 Friends of Disley station

 Disley station has been the subject of a station improvement campaign backed by Disley Parish Council and the local community.
 They have improved the bank on the New Mills Newtown side of the station with additions such as new plant pots, a new garden, and a new Running in board.
 They have received the 2021 'Cheshire's best kept station' 'Best Kept Garden' award for their efforts.